-This year all students in grades 1 through 6 will be on a modified extended day schedule, allowing for small group literacy instruction with their core teacher at either the beginning or end of their school day.
+Students in grades 1 through 6 are on a modified extended day schedule, allowing for small group literacy instruction with their core teacher at either the beginning or end of their school day.

 Track 1 students begin school at 8:00 a.m. and have their small group literacy lessons in the morning.
-They are then joined by the other half of their classmates--Track 2 students--at 9:15 a.m. to go through the remainder of their core class learning activities--additional reading and writing. math, science, social studies, etc. They will also attend a specialty class (art, music, PE, or computers) during a regularly scheduled block of approximately 35 minutes Tuesday through Friday.
+They are then joined by the other half of their classmates--Track 2 students--at 9:15 a.m. to go through the remainder of their core class learning activities--additional reading and writing, math, science, social studies, etc. They will also attend a specialty class (art, music, PE, or computers) during a regularly scheduled block of approximately minutes Tuesday through Friday.
 Track 1 students are excused to go home at 2:15 p.m.
-(Mondays at 1:25 p.m.)
-Track 2 students still remain to have their small group literacy time, and are then dismissed at 3:30 p.m.
-(Mondays at 2:40 p.m.)
+(Mondays at 1:25 p.m.). students still remain to have their small group literacy time, and are then dismissed at 3:30 p.m.
+(Mondays at 2:40 p.m.).